guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 Back when I worked at [Mimic](https://latamlist.com/brazilian-food-delivery-startup-mimic-receives-9m-seed-round/), we allowed our customers to watch their orders being delivered (Damn it I promised we wouldn't be talking about food).

-Microservices of third parties like Uber and Rappi provide their own interfaces to notify/poll the courier location (If you're curious to hear how we deal with different third party interfaces you might want to [check this post](https://blog.guilatrova.dev/building-an-agnostic-microservice-architecture-with-kafka/)) so whenever we receive such data, we adapt and publish it to Redis.
+Microservices of third parties like Uber and Rappi provide their interfaces to notify/poll the courier location (If you're curious to hear how we deal with different third party interfaces you might want to [check this post](https://blog.guilatrova.dev/building-an-agnostic-microservice-architecture-with-kafka/)) so whenever we receive such data, we adapt and publish it to Redis.

 Customers willing to watch their order trip can access a tracking link that initiates a WebSocket connection to a Django API that in turn subscribes to a Redis channel.
 Whenever Redis receives a push notification, Django receives it and sends over the WebSocket to the customer, providing real-time updates.